-I work with people who feel they are on the margins because of their identity — either LGBTQIA+, a non-conforming gender identity, a non-traditional relationship, or that feeling we sometimes get that “people just don’t get us.”
-I believe in creating a warm, welcoming space for clients that is judgment-free, strengths-affirming, sex-positive, and fosters personal development and self-acceptance.
+I frequently work with people who feel they are on the margins, particularly because of identity (LGBTQIA+, ethnicity), non-traditional relationship style (non-monogamy, poly, solo poly), a history of sex work, or that feeling that sometimes washes over us that “people just don’t get me.”
+I believe in creating a warm, welcoming space for clients that is judgment-free, strengths-affirming, sex-positive, and fosters personal development and acceptance.

 Education & Professional Memberships

 Matthew Amador, LSW has a Master’s of Social Work from DePaul University.
 He previously holds a Bachelor’s of Science in Speech from Northwestern University.
 While working with Chicago House and Social Services Agency, he coordinated efforts to connect services to those re-entering society from incarceration.
 Matthew has worked extensively with underserved populations within the city of Chicago, particularly with the LGBTQIA+ community, people experiencing homelessness, and those living with HIV/AIDS.

 DePaul University, Chicago, IL